KediDili/VanillaPlusProfessions/features.md

 Invincible monsters can be damaged.
 Monsters like armored bugs, rock crabs, or pupating grubs can be damaged.

-For Mod Authors: If you add custom monsters that aren't named like above in the game code, contact me for compatibility with your mod.
+For Mod Authors: If you add custom monsters that aren't added via FTM and not named ``Grub``, ``RockCrab`` or ``Bug`` in the C# code (or is not a subclass of any of them), contact me for compatibility with your mod.
 Otherwise you don't need to do anything.
 #### Berserker (Lv15)
 Damage dealt increases at low health.
 When your health is below 1/4 of your max health, your damage is doubled.